uhi22/pyPLC/readme.md

 approach is used: SDP, which is the SECC discovery protocol.
 The DHCP may be also supported as fallback.
 20. The car sends a broadcast message "Is here a charger in this network?".
 Technically, it is an IPv6.UDP.V2GTP.SDP message with 2 bytes payload, which defines the security level expected by the car.
 In usual case, the car says "I want unprotected TCP.".
-21. The charger receives the SDP request, and sends a SDP response "My IP address is xy, and I support unprotected TCP."
+21. The charger receives the SDP request, and sends a SDP response "My IP address is xy, I will listen on port abc, and I support unprotected TCP."
 22. The car wants to make sure, that the IP addresses are unique and the relation between IP address and MAC address is clear.
 For this, it sends a "Neighbour solicitation".
 (This looks a little bit oversized, because only two participants are in the local network, and their addresses have already been exchanged in the above steps.
 But ICMP is standard technology.)